khalid-hussain/theprophetswudu/source.md

   _wuḍū_, and he poured out water from the bowl upon his hand and washed it three times.[^26]

-4. Aus ibn Abi Aus reports from his grandFatḥer \mabpwhim who said: I saw the Emissary of Allah \pbuh make _wuḍū_ washing his hands three times. \[Aḥmad (4/9), al-Nasāʾī (1/55) - with _ṣaḥīḥ_ _isnād_\].
+4. Aws ibn Abī Aws reports from his grandfather \mabpwhim
+  said: I saw the Emissary of Allah \pbuh make
+  _wuḍū_ washing his hands three times. \[Aḥmad (4/9), al-Nasāʾī (1/55) - with _ṣaḥīḥ_ _isnād_\].